mohammadebadi12/Fortiweb-Monintoring-with-Zabbix/README.md

 thats for creating discovery rule and item prototype

-- go to zabbix ui and import my template
+- go to zabbix ui and import my template test in zabbix 7 lts